deepnighttwo/in-memory-transform-language/README.md

-# in-memory transfer language
+# in-memory transform language

 # Introduction

-in-memory transfer language (ITL for short) is a SQL-like language to transfer in-memory data.
+in-memory transform language (ITL for short) is a SQL-like language to transform in-memory data.
 It is embedded, written in java and consume json or java bean object (so called in-memory).
 If familiar with ETL, ITL's function is very similar with the "T" in ETL.
 That is, to transform structured data.